valkey-io/valkey-rfc/JSON.md

 ### ACL

-ValKey JSON module introduces a new ACL category - @json.
+ValkeyJSON introduces a new ACL category - @json.
 The category has 22 JSON commands.
-No existing ValKey commands are members of the @json category.
+No existing Valkey commands are members of the @json category.

 There are 4 existing ACL categories which are updated to include new JSON commands: @read, @write, @fast, @slow.
 The